callum-hart/immutable-styles/docs/advancedConcepts/explicitSelectors.md

 The ruleset above uses a *modifier class* to explicitly target elements of type `button` with both classes `btn-primary` and  `disabled`.

+> ###### Note on Sharing Styles

-> 💡Note: you may have noticed the same `background` declaration is defined in both the `btn-primary` and `btn-primary disabled` rulesets.
+> You may have noticed the same `background` declaration is defined in both the `btn-primary` and `btn-primary disabled` rulesets.
 Immutable styles provides ways to share styles across similar rulesets, however these fall out of scope of explicit selectors.

 ## Nested Rulesets